 Perimenopause Symptoms: Caused by Changing Hormones

-One of the most prominent changes during perimenopause is the fluctuations of the ovarian reproductive organs; estrogen and progesterone.
+One of the most prominent changes during this life transition is the fluctuations of the ovarian reproductive organs; estrogen and progesterone.

 Though the levels of estrogen and progesterone drop once a woman reaches menopause, they tend to be either lower or higher than they normally are during perimenopause.